lncndev/onodera/README.md

  - ~~Official hosted instance~~
  - [WIP] ~~Port to Lucky~~
  - Characters support in Lucky rewrite
- - Onodera Tsukamu: Torrent grabber and downloader
+ - Onodera Uruka: Torrent grabber and downloader
-   - Tsukamu Server: Finds and keeps DB of torrents while not actually storing any torrents or magnet links (will be part of Onodera server)
+   - Uruka Server: Finds and keeps DB of torrents while not actually storing any torrents or magnet links (will be part of Onodera server)
-   - Tsukamu Client: Asks server for torrent and downloads it
+   - Uruka Client: Asks server for torrent and downloads it
  - Art
  - Episode support
  - Page edit history